royaurko/google-drive/README.md

 * Files added remotely are downloaded correctly.

-* Files deleted remotely need to be deleted locally (not working).
+* Files deleted remotely are not deleted locally.
+The issue seems to be that the Google drive API is somewhat unreliable in reporting deleted files.

 ##System Requirements: